splunk/splunk-connect-for-snmp/docs/gettingstarted/additional-helm-configuration.md

 ```
 microk8s helm3 inspect values splunk-connect-for-snmp/snmp-installer > values.yaml
 ```
-The whole file is divided on following components:
+The whole file is divided into the following components:

 1. scheduler
 2. splunk